Small-scale farmers are key to food security

 Improving food security depends on removing the socioeconomic and political barriers faced by small-scale farmers in expanding their productive capacity.
 Amongst other things, these include making agricultural extension services available, improving financial and marketing services, access to land and security of tenure, improving farming infrastructure, education for farmers, access to health care and routing out members of public office or other groups that misappropriate funds for personal gain.
 At the very least, policies should be put in place that protects and promote projects and grassroots organisations that are successfully tackling some of the challenges of farming themselves.

 Food security can be significantly improved by changing the way we think about – and who we think about – when we talk food production and distribution.
 We should challenge Kenyan leaders to make small-scale farming a priority, in an effort to transform the national food system and find creative solutions to the problem of chronic food poverty suffered by too many of our citizens.

 By Muthoni Njenga.
 Muthoni supports the Route to Food initiative.

 Image: Jennifer Atieno, Muhoroni Constituency, Kisumu.
-Photograph taken by Armstrong Too.
+Photograph by Armstrong Too.